Miguel Rojas Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.69 team ERA ranks 25th across all league pitching staffs.
+- The Reds have the 25th-ranked team ERA across all MLB pitching staffs (4.69).

-- The Reds surrender the fifth-most home runs in baseball (138 total, 1.3 per game).
+- Reds pitchers combine to give up 138 total home runs at a clip of 1.3 per game (fifth-most in the league).

-- His last appearance was on Saturday against the Arizona Diamondbacks, when the left-hander tossed six innings, surrendering one earned run while giving up three hits.
+- The right-hander last pitched on Sunday against the Arizona Diamondbacks, when he went four innings, allowing three earned runs while giving up eight hits.

-- The 25-year-old has amassed an ERA of 4.45, with 7.1 strikeouts per nine innings, in 12 games this season.
-Opponents are batting .233 against him.
+- The 29-year-old has an ERA of 7.20, with 7.3 strikeouts per nine innings, in 17 games this season.
+Opponents have a .319 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.